Directed By InCHIP Associate Director Amy Gorin, PhD.

 The Training and Development Core offers easily accessible support for career and research development at no cost.

-The Training and Development Core is a one-stop-shop for training, mentorship, research team development, and grant proposal writing to UConn investigators at all stages of their careers (from graduate students to tenured faculty).
+The Training and Development Core is a “one-stop shop” for training, mentorship, research team development, and grant proposal writing for UConn investigators at all stages of their careers, from graduate students to tenured faculty.

 Training and Development Core Services

 To access the Core’s services, please fill out the relevant form below:

 Grant Proposal Incubator

 Under development & Directed by Mike Copenhaver (PhD, Allied Health) & Blair Johnson (PhD, Psychological Sciences)

 - The Grant Proposal Incubator can be utilized at any stage of the grant writing process, from the formation of ideas to the polishing of completed proposals.

 - Your proposal’s “incubation” will consist of a thorough review of your ideas and materials by a panel of grant writing experts.
 Following this review, the group will convene to meet with you to give constructive feedback on your proposal.

 - NIH “Academics: Transitioning Successfully from Postdoc to Faculty”

 - NIH “Top 10 List: Things Scientists Ask about Finding an Industry Job”